JoanDM/macos-automator/README.md

 export PYTHONPATH=$(pwd)
 ```

-You might also need to give some access rights to your editor/terminal before being able to run the scripts
+You might also need to give some access rights to your terminal before being able to run the scripts:
 ```text
 1. Settings -> Security & Privacy
 2. Click on the Privacy tab